 Gradually wrap your presents throughout the month and each night add another one under the tree and sit your elf on top.
 You can tell the kids that he is slowly bringing the presents in so Santa doesn’t have to bring so many on Christmas Eve.
 Plus you won’t be doing the mad rush just before Christmas to have everything wrapped in time.
 Win/win!

 So by all means, go all out with your Elf on the Shelf if you have the time and inclination.
 The internet is full of Elf on the Shelf inspiration – there is a HUGE list over at Baby Hints & Tips with some amazing ideas.
-There are also some really cute costumes and Elf on the Shelf accessories available at Little Advent Boxes if you need some help with the creative side of things.
+If you are after Elf on the Shelf accessories then definitely check out Lime Tree Kids, Catch of the Day and Etsy.

 Or take inspiration from our simple ideas with minimal fuss.
 Either way, Elf on the Shelf adds to the magic of Christmas and is a beautiful tradition to start with your family.